Natural Science

 Last time, we settled on the fact that our Earth turned out to be a very prosperous planet - not too cold, not too hot, not too small, and not too big, our Sun is good, and its location is in the best part of the galaxy.
 And how could life not appear on such an incredible planet?

-However, how it happened - one can only guess.
+However, how it happened is one can only guess.
 But life arose and began to develop quickly.
-In this lesson, we will have a look at the evolution of living creatures.
+In this lesson, we will examine the evolution of living creatures.

-Now we know which living organisms exist and which do not, and we understand how they are constructed.
-But in ancient times, there were very few scientists (and much fewer people on the whole).
+Now we know which living organisms exist and which do not, and understand how they are constructed.
+But in ancient times, there were very few scientists (and much fewer people).
 They did not know much about the world, and even the most intelligent and educated were sometimes compelled to write descriptions of animals only from paraphrases of "eyewitnesses."
 And so, from pieces of truth and fantasies, "bestaria" appeared (in Latin, Bestia means "beast") - collections of zoological articles with exciting content.

 In this lesson, we will get to know some drastic mythical monsters.